|Nutrition Facts (per serving)|

 In the 18th century, a group of enslaved people called the Maroons hid in the mountains to escape from the British, who were then in control of Jamaica.
-The Maroons used salt, pepper, and spices like allspice (called pimiento in Jamaica) and scotch bonnet peppers (habanero in Jamaica) to preserve meat.
-It was spiced, wrapped in leaves and then cooked over a lattice fire.
+The Maroons used salt, pepper, and spices like allspice and Scotch bonnet peppers to preserve meat.
+It was spiced, wrapped in leaves, and then cooked over a lattice fire.
 This is the origin of the famous and iconic Jamaican jerk seasoning now used as a dry rub or as a marinade for pork, chicken, seafood, and beef.
-In Jamaica today you'll find jerk huts right on the beach, where vendors build fires in the traditional way.
+In Jamaica today, you'll find jerk huts right on the beach, where vendors build fires in the traditional way.

 3 tablespoons sweet paprika